 Note that the key that you copy is unique to this PrestaShop installation.
 You will not be able to use this key in a different PretaShop installation.

-Once you have the table opened in the phpMyAdmin editor, you will need to click on EDIT for the Administrator login that you’re trying to reset.
-Please refer to the screenshot at right to see where to find EDIT (it’s to the left of the admin login that you’re trying to find under Options)
+- Once you have the table opened in the phpMyAdmin editor, you will need to click on EDIT for the Administrator login that you’re trying to reset.

 This completes the PrestaShop password reset process using the database.
 You should be able to now login to the PrestaShop Administrator Dashboard!